sampersand/qutie_ruby/README.md

-1. Comments can be made in one of three ways:
+1. Comments -- Comments can be made in one of three ways:
   - Started by `/*`, and ended by `*/`.
   - Started by `//`, and ended by the end of the line.
   - Started by `#`, and ended by the end of the line.

-2. There are Four basic `Types`:
+2. `Types` -- There are four basic Types
   1. `Number` -- There is no distinction between Integers and Floating Point numbers
     - `500`
     - `3.5`